-The biggest difference between the two clubs is the shape.
+The most significant difference between the two clubs is the shape.
 The chipper offers a shallow face that barely stands over an inch tall.
-The chipper’s low profile helps the club get under the golf ball for better launch that encourages forward roll once it hits the green.
+The chipper’s low profile helps the club get under the golf ball for a better launch that encourages forward roll once it hits the green.

 A wedge offers a wide, oversized face because the golfer needs to scoop the ball from trouble conditions on the course, such as sand or rough.
-A wedge is designed to move smoothly through tall grass and dense sand to assure contact on the golf ball.
+A wedge is designed to move smoothly through tall grass and dense sand to ensure contact with the golf ball.

 But not all golfers can hit the golf ball with a wedge consistently on chip shots, making the chipper a more suitable option.

-A chipper’s design does not allow it to be used for full swings like a wedge.
-A chipper struggles to achieve accuracy after 20 yards and it needs the smoothness of a fairway or light rough to provide consistent contact.
+A chipper’s design does not allow it for full swings like a wedge.
+A chipper struggles to achieve accuracy after 20 yards, and it needs the smoothness of a fairway or light rough to provide consistent contact.

 Wedges can be used with a full swing from anywhere inside 150 yards for most golfers.
-Professional golfers can hit their pitching wedge around 150 yards with their swing speed, but also use the club in chipping situations around the green.
+Professional golfers can hit their pitching wedge around 150 yards with their swing speed and use the club in chipping situations around the green.